cloudfoundry-community/worlds-simplest-service-broker/README_KUBERNETES.md

-# Deploy World's Simplest Service Broker with Helm and install into Service Catalog
+# Deploy with Helm and install into Service Catalog

 The World's Simplest Service Broker is packaged as a container image and installable into your Kubernetes cluster as a [Helm](https://helm.sh/) chart.